spack/spack/lib/spack/docs/workflows.rst

    which ``#include`` files from package C, but your project only lists project B as a dependency.
 This works in traditional single-tree build environments, in which B and C's include files live in the same place.
-In order to make it work with Spack as well, you must add the following to ``CMakeLists.txt``.
+To make it work with Spack as well, you must add the following to ``CMakeLists.txt``.
 It will have no effect when building without Spack: